 Immigration - 2019 Session

 The objective of the Unitarian Universalist Legislative Ministry of Maryland is to remove the fear that is rampant in our immigrant communities.
 In the 2018 General Assembly session, six migrant rights bills aimed at reducing or eliminating fear were considered.
-None passed, although a couple came very close.
 In the 2019 session, UULM-MD is supporting the supporting the following bills similar to those introduced the previous year:

-- the DREAM Act Extension; the 2012 MD DREAM Act offered in-state tuition rates at public colleges, universities and community colleges to undocumented students (Dreamers) if they graduated from a MD high school; the student then had to attend a community college in the county of her high school; the extension removes the requirement that the student must attend a community college in her high school district and can apply directly to a four-year public college or university paying in-state tuiition rates.
+- HB 262/SB 537 - DREAM Act Extension; the 2012 MD DREAM Act offered in-state tuition rates at public colleges, universities and community colleges to undocumented students (Dreamers) if they graduated from a MD high school; the student then had to attend a community college in the county of her high school; the extension removes the requirement that the student must attend a community college in her high school district and can apply directly to a four-year public college or university paying in-state tuiition rates.
 Hearing in the House Appropriations Committee was 2/5/2019, and in the Senate Education, Health and Environmental Affairs Committee was 2/20/2019.

 - HB 214/SB 144 - Protect foreign nationals who are victims and witnesses of crimes by certifying petitions for U Visas to Department of Homeland Security that grants undocumented immigrants 2-year visas to stay in U.S. if they are helpful in prosecuting crimes.
 The bill authorizes state officials to certify victim helpfulness when a victim or victim’s family member files a petition of U Non-immigrant Status.
 Hearing in the House Judiciary Committee was 2/5/2019, and in the Senate Judicial Proceedings Committee was 1/31/2019.

 In 2019, some provisions that were originally part of the Trust Act or SAFE Act in prior years have been split into different bills.
 This includes: